FAQ

 Furthermore, on page 82626 of these HIPAA Privacy Rules please note that poison centers are health care providers for the purposes of this rule.
 Counseling and follow-up consultations provided by poison centers with individual providers regarding patient outcomes is considered to be treatment.

-Therefore, Poison Control Centers and other healthcare providers can share protected health information about the treatment of an individual without a business associate contract.
+Therefore, poison centers and other healthcare providers can share protected health information about the treatment of an individual without a business associate contract.

-As a Health Care Provider, the Poison Center is also required to comply with the Privacy Regulations.
-OCPDI protocol requires telephone follow-up of all potentially toxic exposures with layperson's as well as health professionals.
-All regional Poison Control Centers in the United States share this same protocol for the following reasons:
+As a Health Care Provider, the poison center is also required to comply with the Privacy Regulations.
+Our protocol requires telephone follow-up of all potentially toxic exposures with layperson's as well as health professionals.
+All regional poison centers in the United States share this same protocol for the following reasons:

-• Data collection, as a clear function of each follow-up call, enables the OCPDI to evaluate their protocols, perform quality assurance studies, identify state trends and concerns, and gather toxicity data on new drugs and products.
+- Data collection, as a clear function of each follow-up call, enables our poison center to evaluate their protocols, perform quality assurance studies, identify state trends and concerns, and gather toxicity data on new drugs and products.

 America's Poison Centers is the only national health organization that surveys the epidemiology of poisonings in the United States.All patient information is confidential.
 Data reported to the America's Poison Centers National Poison Data System excludes the identity of the patient and even their state of residence.

-The licensed healthcare professionals staffing the OCPDI maintain all patient records according to the statues and rules regulating medical records in the state of Oklahoma.
+The licensed healthcare professionals staffing the Oklahoma Poison Center maintain all patient records according to the statues and rules regulating medical records in the state of Oklahoma.
 Strict patient confidentiality is maintained.

-Health care professionals are encouraged to help the OCPDI by cooperating with our Poison Specialists who will be calling for follow-up information.
+Health care professionals are encouraged to help the Oklahoma Poison Center by cooperating with our Poison Specialists who will be calling for follow-up information.

 Do you work with health care providers?